The selection process is organized in four stages and will last from May 1st 2018 to July 31st 2018.

 Stage II: Evaluation of CV and research proposal

 The evaluation will be performed by three panels of experts, according to IBEC’s research areas (Nanomedicine, Cell Engineering and ICT for Health).

 - Candidates’ CV will be resolved on scientific achievements and research merits based.
-Each evaluator will give a score to CV between 0 and 5 based on the evaluation criteria.

 - Candidates’ research proposals will be examined following the evaluation criteria.